 Virginia Tech vs. Iowa Women's Basketball Predictions & Picks - November 9

-Thursday's contest between the Virginia Tech Hokies (1-0) and Iowa Hawkeyes (1-0) matching up at Spectrum Center has a projected final score of 75-74 (according to our computer prediction) in favor of Virginia Tech, so it should be a tight matchup.
-The game will begin at 8:00 PM ET on November 9.
+Thursday's game that pits the Virginia Tech Hokies (1-0) against the Iowa Hawkeyes (1-0) at Spectrum Center has a good chance to be a close matchup based on our computer prediction, which projects a final score of 75-74 in favor of Virginia Tech.
+Game time is at 8:00 PM ET on November 9.

-In their last game on Monday, the Hokies secured a 94-55 victory against High Point.
+The Hokies are coming off of a 94-55 victory against High Point in their most recent game on Monday.

-The Hokies took care of business in their most recent matchup 94-55 against High Point on Monday.
-The Hawkeyes took care of business in their last outing 102-46 against Fairleigh Dickinson on Monday.
-Elizabeth Kitley put up 27 points, 11 rebounds and two assists for the Hokies.
-Caitlin Clark totaled 28 points, seven rebounds and 10 assists for the Hawkeyes.

 Catch college basketball action all season long on Fubo!